 Equal Opportunities Policy

-This policy is intended to assist KNOW-HOW TRAINING LTD to put this commitment into practice.
+This policy is intended to assist Know How Training & Consultancy Ltd to put this commitment into practice.
 Compliance with this policy should also ensure that employees do not commit unlawful acts of discrimination.

 Striving to ensure that the work environment is free of harassment and bullying and that everyone is treated with dignity and respect is an important aspect of ensuring equal opportunities in employment.
-KNOW-HOW TRAINING LTD has a separate dignity at work policy, which deals with these issues.
+Know How Training & Consultancy Ltd has a separate dignity at work policy, which deals with these issues.

 It is unlawful to discriminate directly or indirectly in recruitment or employment because of age, disability, sex, gender reassignment, pregnancy, maternity, race (which includes colour, nationality and ethnic or national origins), sexual orientation, religion or belief, or because someone is married or in a civil partnership.
 These are known as “protected characteristics”.

 Discrimination after employment may also be unlawful, eg refusing to give a reference for a reason related to one of the protected characteristics.